-- NOTICE: Before you restore the computer to an earlier operating state, save and close all open files and close all open programs.
-Do not alter, open, or delete any files or programs until the system restoration is complete. - 1 Click the Start button, point to All Programs -> Accessories -> System Tools, and then click System Restore. - 2 Ensure that Restore my computer to an earlier time is selected and click Next. - 3 Click a calendar date to which you want to restore your computer.
+NOTICE: Before you restore the computer to an earlier operating state, save and close any open files and exit any open programs.
+Do not alter, open, or delete any files or programs until the system restoration is complete.

+- 1 Click the Start button, point to All Programs→ Accessories→ System Tools, and then click System Restore. - 2 Ensure that Restore my computer to an earlier time is selected and click Next. - 3 Click a calendar date to which you want to restore your computer.

 The Select a Restore Point screen provides a calendar that allows you to see and select restore points.
-All calendar dates with available restore points appear in bold.

-4 Select a restore point and click Next.
+All calendar dates with available restore points appear in boldface type.
+Select a restore point and click Next.